 Ps 5:8 Lead me in the right path, O Lord, or my enemies will conquer me.
 Make your way plain for me to follow.

-When out in public it is difficult to know what to say when a stranger strikes up a conversation.
+It is difficult to know what to say when a stranger strikes up a conversation.
 I am reluctant to respond to life questions when I am not aware of a person’s beliefs.
 I always pray God will show me their need and give me words that will help instead of hurt.

 While waiting for someone to service my car at the dealership, I sat next to a woman who appeared to be my age—over 60.
 I smiled and said, “Good morning.”
-Our conversation revealed that after twice widowed she wanted more interaction with others.
-I gave her a pen with my church’s information and told her if she needed anything to call or better yet come visit us.
+Our conversation revealed that after twice widowed, she wanted more interaction with others.
+I gave her a pen with my church’s information and told her if she needed anything to call, or better yet, come visit us.

-The following week I went to the pharmacy to pick up medicine for my husband.
-I was eager to finish my errands but decided not to use the drive-thru.
+The following week, I went to the pharmacy to pick up medicine for my husband.
+I was eager to finish my errands, but decided not to use the drive-thru.
 Before I reached the door, I heard someone call my name.
 Turning to look, it surprised me to see the woman from the waiting room.
 I felt led to invite her to my Prime Timers Saturday evening “Meal and Movie.”

 She responded, “I’ve been looking for a Christian group to fellowship with.”

 We said in unison, “It’s meant to be.”

 She not only came to the fellowship, she brought a friend.
 The first person she saw was a couple that lives on her street.
 Again, we said in unison, “It was meant to be.”